"I wanted to broaden my worldview, and combine what I learned outside of my discipline into my work."

 William always found his class discussions very interesting.
 He remembers students consistently having an interest in exchanging ideas and being receptive to the opinions of others.
 William enjoyed working with professors in his discipline as well as outside of it and always felt welcome to talk with them.
 “I am a chatty person, so I enjoyed dropping by my professors' offices to visit” he says.

 While at Luther, William worked in dining and custodial services, which he thinks instilled in him a discipline of hard work.
-He also had a position in the Diversity Center.
+He also had a position in the Center for Intercultural Engagement and Student Success.
 It was his favorite of the three jobs, especially when he became a mentor for first-year students.
 He says, “Having the responsibilities of a mentor showed me that I had a duty to impact someone’s life.”

 With the help of Luther faculty, William found scholarships to study abroad.
 He spent four months in Botswana, in Southern Africa.
 He studied African philosophy and history, and participated in a research project at the University of Botswana.
 William loved the opportunities to interact with students and professors from a different culture.

 One of his most memorable experiences was visiting the Apartheid Museum in Johannesburg.
 He was also able to visit President Nelson Mandela’s former house.
 William says feeling that close to apartheid “was a moment of mixed feelings, but it was a learning experience..
 The overall experience in Botswana was magnificent, and I thank Luther for it.”

 While taking the Living Religion course, William visited the Buddhist monastery.
 He says, “The experience was enlightening because the Buddhist philosophy gave me a different way to look at life.”